 The last thing I want to do is bore people with a long-winded biography that no one really cares about.
 So I’ll cut right to the chase:

 I grew up on a steady diet of horror movies and paperback fiction.
 It was no surprise that it quickly became a life-encompassing passion.
-In less sensitive times, my fourth grade creative writing assignments were almost exclusively Friday the 13th and Halloween slices of fanfic in which Jason Voorhees and Michael Myers brutally murdered my classmates.
+In less sensitive times, my fourth grade creative writing assignments were almost exclusively Friday the 13th and Halloween slices of fanfic in which Jason Voorhees and Michael Myers stalked my classmates.

 Thankfully, this didn’t lead to enrollment in a child rehabilitation program, as my teachers were cognizant enough to appreciate it as a form of creative expression (granted, a somewhat macabre one).
 I did however get into trouble for doing an oral book report on the Halloween II novelization in fourth grade after telling my teacher I’d be doing Treasure Island.